albangossard/albangossard.github.io/README.md

 - EUROPT 2021, remote, July 2021, *Continuous optimization of Fourier sampling schemes for MRI*.
 - iTWIST 2020, remote, December 2020, *Off-the-grid data-driven optimization of sampling schemes in MRI*.

-### Volunteer experience

-Involved in the university's fablab [Fabric'INSA](http://www.fabric-insa.fr) since 2017.

-Former president of the [Gamma association](https://etud.insa-toulouse.fr/~gamma/)

-Recently I co-founded the [Opteromys association](https://opteromys.github.io/).
-Opteromys is an association federating people interested in the development of low carbon emitting technologies for transportation.

 ### Contact